glands that produce saliva (spit) in the mouth to lubricate and help start the digestion of food.

 see gastrointestinal stromal tumors.

 a radioactive substance (radioisotope) that is used for treatment of bone pain from cancer that has spread to the bones.
 It is injected into a vein and is attracted to areas of bone containing cancer.
-The radiation given off by the strontium-89 kills the cancer cells, and helps relieve pain.
+The radiation given off by the strontium-89 kills the cancer cells and helps relieve pain.
 See also radioisotope.

 lymph nodes that are found just above the collarbone (clavicle).
 See also lymph node.

 edge of the tissue removed during surgery.
 A negative surgical margin means that no cancer cells were found on the outer edge of the removed tissue, and is considered a sign that none of the cancerous mass was left behind.
 A positive surgical margin means that cancer cells are found at the outer edge of the tissue removed and is usually a sign that some cancer remains in the body.
+Sometimes the actual edge looks clear but the cancer cells are very close to the edge, called a narrow surgical margin.
+With certain aggressive types of cancer, a narrow margin is reason enough for another surgery to remove more tissue.

 a doctor who specializes in using surgery to treat cancer.
 See also cancer care team.

-not generally used as a medical word, survivor can have different meanings when applied to people with cancer.
+not generally used as a medical term, survivor can have different meanings when applied to people with cancer.
 Some people use the word to refer to anyone who has ever been diagnosed with cancer.
 For example, someone living with cancer may be considered a survivor.
 Some people use the term to refer to someone who has completed cancer treatment.
 Others call a person a survivor if he or she has lived several years past a cancer diagnosis.
 The American Cancer Society believes that each person has the right to define his or her own experience with cancer and considers a cancer survivor to be anyone who describes himself or herself this way, from diagnosis throughout the rest of his or her life.

 the state of being a cancer survivor, that is, having been diagnosed with cancer.
 See also survivor.